ezxzeng/COVIDNet-US-X-Extended-Linear-Convex-Ultrasound-Augmentation/README.md

 **Link to the [paper](https://arxiv.org/abs/2204.13851)**

-**COVID-Net Biochem is core part of COVID-Net, a global open source, open access initiative dedicated to accelerating advancement in machine learning to aid front-line healthcare workers and clinical institutions around the world fighting the continuing pandemic.
+**COVID-Net US-X is core part of COVID-Net, a global open source, open access initiative dedicated to accelerating advancement in machine learning to aid front-line healthcare workers and clinical institutions around the world fighting the continuing pandemic.
 Link to COVID-Net portal: [here](https://alexswong.github.io/COVID-Net/)**

 **Recording to webinar on [How we built COVID-Net in 7 days with Gensynth](https://darwinai.news/fny)**

 **Note: The COVID-Net models provided here are intended to be used as reference models that can be built upon and enhanced as new data becomes available.
 They are currently at a research stage and not yet intended as production-ready models (not meant for direct clinical diagnosis), and we are working continuously to improve them as new data becomes available.
 Please do not use COVID-Net for self-diagnosis and seek help from your local health authorities.**

+**Pretrained models can be downloaded here: https://drive.google.com/drive/folders/11K6jntAc-72Uq5IMfpFHExO0naqvxub2?usp=sharing.
+Note that this pretrained COVID-Net US-X v2 model possesses a new machine-designed architecture based on the latest COVIDx US benchmark dataset, which is substantially larger and more diverse than that used in the study.
+As such, the final performance results here differ from that presented in the study**

 ## Abstract